shanmo/Kalibr-camera-calibration/camera imu calibration/syncrhonized calibration/readme.md

 The symbols representing different parameters can be found in the documentation of OKVIS [here]( http://ethz-asl.github.io/okvis_ros/structokvis_1_1ImuParameters.html#aff5d46f11494e24bffd0c56ddfe877f6).

 Based on the OKVIS code, Accelerometer saturation is a_max, and Gyroscope saturation is g_max.
 These values are defined as the full-scale range in the dataset.
-For instance, we are using MPU6050, according to the dataset:
+For instance, we are using MPU6050, according to the datasheet:

 ```
 gyroscope full-scale range of ±250, ±500, ±1000, and ±2000°/sec (dps)